-The joy of kayaking in the maze of islands in the Georgian Bay is the fun you have just poking about.
-Throw in the fact that the swimming is excellent and the landscape is classic Group of Seven with windswept pines and glacier scraped, smooth rock.
+The joy of kayaking in the maze of islands in Georgian Bay is the fun you have just poked about.
+Throw in the fact that the swimming is excellent and the landscape is classic Group of Seven with windswept pines and glacier-scraped, smooth rock.
 It’s an area that will beckon you back over and over again.
-But please, campers, pack out garbage and burn toilet paper so you don’t ruin it for others!
+But please, campers, pack out the garbage and burn toilet paper so you don’t ruin it for others!

 More Things to Do in Killarney